Luminol-Failures/Luminol-Kivy/README.md

 ## Usage

-There are 2 ways to load mkxp projects in Luminol.
-Locally or Externally.
+There are 2 ways to load mkxp projects in Luminol: Locally or Externally.
+### Locally

-Locally requires you to have the `Data` and `Graphics` folders inside the root folder of Luminol.
+This mode requires you to have the `Data` and `Graphics` folders inside the root folder of Luminol.

+### Externally
-Externally allows you to open mkxp projects from folders other than the root folder of Luminol.
+This mode allows you to open mkxp projects from folders other than the root folder of Luminol.
-To use this mode, you must specify the directory as an arguement when running `main.py` `python main.py "C:/Games/OneShot"` for example.
+To use this mode, you must specify the directory as an arguement when running `main.py`
+`python main.py "C:/Games/OneShot"` for example.